 In most cases, providers and facilities file claims for you.
 Physicians must file on the form CMS-1500, Health Insurance Claim Form.
 Your facility will file on the UB-04 form.
-For claims questions and assistance, call us at 800-545-5015.
+For claims questions and assistance, call us at 800-545-5015, or at our website at www. pplusic.com.